The other element of Professional Review is the relevant exam.

 The interview normally lasts between 60 and 90 minutes.
 This includes around 10 minutes for you to make a presentation that explains how you have met your IPD objectives.

 Reviewers will try to help you by asking appropriate questions, but it's essential that you can demonstrate how you have achieved all of your core objectives.

-You will then be contacted by your Regional Group, who will request your portfolio of work and set a date and location for your interview.
-Please note that due to the ongoing situation with COVID-19, your interview may be conducted remotely, and you will be advised by your Regional Group of their preferred digital platform (e.g. Microsoft Teams or Zoom).
+You will then be contacted by your Regional Group, who will request your portfolio of work and set a date for your interview.
+Please note that all interviews will be conducted remotely, and you will be advised by your Regional Group of their preferred digital platform (e.g. Microsoft Teams or Zoom).

-More information on the core objectives, what to include in your portfolio and additional information can be found on the Initial Professional Development page.
+More information on the core objectives, what to include in your e-portfolio and additional information can be found on the Initial Professional Development page.

 Submit your Expression of Interest form at any time during the year to start the online process

-If you want to take the interview submit your PRI form and associated documents by the following dates:
+If you want to take the interview, submit your associated documents by the following dates*: